sarikavk826/Hospital-Project-SQL-/README.md

-# Hospital-Project-SQL-
-This project is a SQL-based hospital management dataset and analysis built to perform insightful queries on hospital operations.
-It includes table creation, data storage, and various analytical queries for healthcare data analysis.
-Features

-Database & Table Setup

-Created a Hospital_Data table to store hospital details such as name, location, department, doctors count, patients count, admission/discharge dates, and medical expenses.

-Analytical Queries & Reports

-Total number of patients across all hospitals

-Average number of doctors per hospital

-Top 3 departments with the highest number of patients

-Hospital with maximum medical expenses

-Daily and monthly average medical expenses

-Longest hospital stay duration

-Patients treated per city

-Average length of stay per department

-Department with the lowest patient count

-🔹 Key SQL Concepts Used

-Views

-Aggregate Functions (SUM, AVG, ROUND)

-Grouping & Ordering (GROUP BY, ORDER BY)

-Date Functions (DATEDIFF, DATE_FORMAT)

-Filtering & Ranking (LIMIT)

-🔹 Use Cases

-Healthcare analytics and reporting

-Hospital resource management

-Patient flow and expense tracking
+#  Hospital Database Project (SQL)

+This project is a **SQL-based hospital management dataset and analysis** designed to explore hospital operations through structured queries.
+It demonstrates how SQL can be used for **healthcare analytics, reporting, and resource management**.

+---

+##  Project Overview
+The project creates and analyzes a hospital dataset with details like:
+- Hospital name & location
+- Departments
+- Number of doctors and patients
+- Admission & discharge dates
+- Medical expenses

+Using this dataset, several SQL queries are written to generate insights into hospital performance and patient statistics.

+---

+##  Features

+###  Database & Table
+- Created `Hospital_Data` table with attributes:
+  - `Hospital_Name`
+  - `Location`
+  - `Department`
+  - `Doctors_Count`
+  - `Patients_Count`
+  - `Admission_Date`
+  - `Discharge_Date`
+  - `Medical_Expenses`

+###  Analytical Queries
+-  Total number of patients across all hospitals
+-  Average number of doctors per hospital
+-  Top 3 departments with the highest patient count
+-  Hospital with the maximum medical expenses
+-  Daily and monthly average medical expenses
+-  Longest hospital stay duration
+-  Patients treated per city
+-  Average stay duration per department
+-  Department with the lowest patient count

+---

+##  SQL Concepts Used
+- **DDL & DML** (Create, Insert, Select)
+- **Aggregate Functions** (`SUM`, `AVG`, `ROUND`)
+- **Grouping & Ordering** (`GROUP BY`, `ORDER BY`)
+- **Date Functions** (`DATEDIFF`, `DATE_FORMAT`)

+---